larsilikum/pagedjs-wokshop/README.md

 - [break-inside](https://developer.mozilla.org/en-US/docs/Web/CSS/break-inside)

 #### break-before, break-after

+As the names suggest, break-before influences the behavior of the page/column flow before the element, and break-after influences the behavior after the element.
+The following values can be specified here:

+- `always` (the next page/column is broken before/after)
+- `page` (the next page is broken before/after)
+- `column` (the next column is broken before/after)
+- `left` (the left page is broken before/after)
+- `right` (a break is made before/after it on the right-hand page)
+- `avoid` (an attempt is made to avoid a page/column break before/after it, unless there is no other option)
+- `avoid-page` (only for page breaks)
+- `avoid-column` (only for column breaks)

 Wie die Namen schon sagen beeinflusst break-before das Verhalten des Seiten-/Spaltenumflusses vor dem Element und break-after den nach dem Element.